elumersen/alx-low_level_programming/README.md

-dive deep with C wave
+this is all about C and programming with C